Derek Goldman

 Artistic and Executive Director/ Co-founder

-He is director and co-author (with his former student Clark Young) of the celebrated play “Remember This: The Lesson of Jan Karski, (published as the centerpiece of a special volume by Georgetown University Press).
-The play was created by The Lab and stars Oscar-Nominated actor David Strathairn, and has been performed to great acclaim Off-Broadway and at leading theaters such as DC’s Shakespeare Theater Company, Berkeley Repertory, Chicago Shakespeare Theater, as well as performances in the UK, Spain, 4 cities in Poland, and more.
-He also co-directed and co-authored the new feature film version (Remember This) which has received awards at numerous festivals and aired nationally on PBS Great Performances.
+He is director and co-author (with his former student Clark Young) of the celebrated play Remember This: The Lesson of Jan Karski (published as the centerpiece of a special volume by Georgetown University Press).
+The play was created by The Lab starring Oscar-nominated actor David Strathairn, and has been performed to great acclaim Off-Broadway and at leading theaters such as DC’s Shakespeare Theater Company, Berkeley Repertory, Chicago Shakespeare Theater, Spoleto Festival, as well as performances in the UK, Spain, four cities in Poland, and more.
+He also co-directed and co-authored the new feature film version (Remember This), which has received awards at numerous festivals and aired nationally on PBS Great Performances.